elasmo/sgi/install.md

 [Press reset to restart the machine.]
 ```

-At this point I have partitioned the disk using fx.ARCS with `auto` and the `sync` commands.
+At this point I have partitioned the disk using fx.ARCS with `auto` and `sync`.
 Not sure if the latter is needed.
 Loading `/i/22/ovl1/dist/miniroot/unix.IP22` didn't work anyway.
 I had more success installing
 from the system maintainance menu: